BranchMetrics/segment-integration-android/README.md

     .build();
 ```

-Now you can use the Segment API to measure events with TUNE!
+Now you can use the Segment SDK to measure events with TUNE!

 ## Usage